Tuesday, January 25, 2022

 At first blush this seems like a good inference, especially for most people.
 However, it is not.
 It is not a good inference because premise (1), the population statistic, is completely independent of whether or not some individual should take the exam, premise (3).
 For math majors, postgraduates, and math nerds that work on high-level mathematics, this is a great deal—all they need to do is pass.
 Thus, for this population, (3) is false.
 For literally everyone else, this is a terrible deal because the exam paper will look like incomprehensible gibberish to them.
 But the deal is not terrible because a person randomly picked from the population is likely to have failed (because (1) is true), but because these individuals each (correctly) know that they cannot pass an honours level math exam.
 (2) is true, for this population.
 The statistic is logically posterior to the individual, not the other way round.

 Second, supposedly 3% of those with PhDs become professors.
 Thus, someone might tell you "there's a 3% chance of you becoming a professor!"
 They might go further and say that "you should be realistic about your chances", implying that you forge some backup plan.
 Perhaps this is good advice for some, those who we interpret as having beliefs that diverge too far from their actual abilities, but it is not good for others.
 If you have an impeccable CV, experience, a record of publishing, all the things it is generally agreed upon for it to take to be a professor, then perhaps one does not need this advice?
 Once again, the best that can be said for the stat is that it might lower our confidence a little bit.
-There is nothing irrational in the 80% of postdocs that fight to stay in higher education, even though only 10% of them will make it, because they (erroneously) believe they are good enough.
+There is nothing irrational in the 80% of postdocs that fight to stay in higher education, even though only 10% of them will make it, because they (erroneously) believe they will likely be given a job.

 Third, an example of a more political flavour.
 One example I have seen used in the US before having a gun in the household.
 Take this Vox article, "Living in a house with a gun increases your odds of death", with the subtitle "It's an unnecessary risk."
 This is a perfect example of what I'm talking about, the language used constantly shifts from population-level outcomes to personal ascriptions of risk: "Guns can kill you in three ways: homicide, suicide, and by accident.
 Owning a gun or having one readily accessible makes all three more likely."
 There are many reasons you shouldn't have a gun in the house if you are an individual, i.e., you are suicidal, homicidal, or practice atrocious gun safety and have no intention to improve.
 If you are these things, I'm sure your odds of death would increase.
 However, what if you are pretty confident that you are none of these things?
 (You can usually tell.)
 You'll probably be fine!